-We all know how important it is to be in the right state of mind during a tournament, and even during pre-fish days.
-If you keep thinking about problems at work or at home, or if you keep wondering how the guy in that Stratos over there is doing, you are going to be seriously off your game.
-It’s not just your own problems that can interfere with your fishing – fellow competitors are only too happy to mess with your head.
-Say you’ve had a great pre-fish and you figure you can put 15 to 18 pounds in the boat, no problem.
+We all know how important it is to be in the right state of mind during a tournament and even during pre-fish days.
+If you keep thinking about problems at work or home, or if you keep wondering how the guy in that Stratos over there is doing, you will be seriously off your game.
+It’s not just your problems that can interfere with your fishing – fellow competitors are only too happy to mess with your head.
+Say you’ve had a great pre-fish, and you figure you can put 15 to 18 pounds in the boat, no problem.
 You’ve been pitching craws and landing some hogs.
-Life is good.
-Until you reach the dock.
+Life is good until you reach the dock.

 You’re walking up the ramp toward your truck and spot one of your competitors in the wipe-down area.
 Worse yet, he spots you.
 “How’d you do today?” he yells?
-Well, you can’t be rude, so you amble over and let him know that you didn’t do too bad.
-Ego strikes and you can’t resist telling him that you think you can probably weigh almost 20 pounds on the big day.
-Of course, he is going to tell you that he can weigh 25 pounds.
+You can’t be rude, so you stroll over and tell him that you didn’t do too bad.
+Ego strikes, and you can’t resist telling him that you think you can probably weigh almost 20 pounds on the big day.
+Of course, he will tell you that he can weigh 25 pounds.
 That’s why it’s called competition!
 Rule number one: Fishermen lie, especially to other fishermen.
-Have two or three really good buddies that you can trust, and dismiss all other jabber as dock talk.
+Have two or three really good buddies you can trust, and dismiss all other jabber as dock talk.

 If you would man up, you’d probably have to admit that you have participated in a little less-than-truthful dock talk.
-I know guys who tie on completely different baits when they’re headed for shore.
+I know guys who tie on completely different baits when headed for shore.
 I also know guys who pick up a different rod when they come within view of a tournament fisherman.
-Have you ever listened to a guy up on stage telling everyone how he caught the winning sack and you’re thinking “that’s a damn lie – I saw you all morning!”
-You’ve got to get to the point where you have confidence in what YOU have found, and stop trying to catch other people’s fish.
+Have you ever heard a guy up on stage telling everyone how he caught the winning sack, and you’re thinking, “that’s a damn lie – I saw you all morning!”
+You’ve got to get to the point where you have confidence in what YOU have found and stop trying to catch other people’s fish.
 That never works.

 Sometimes it doesn’t even take words to psych an angler out.
-Let a certain guy show up at sign-in and all of a sudden everyone else feels like they will be lucky to get second place.
+Let a particular guy show up at sign-in, and everyone else suddenly feels like they will be lucky to get second place.
 In all reality, it probably boils down to this.
-That guy has been on that lake so many times and he has fished it so often that he has complete confidence in his decisions and actions.
-Nothing is stopping you from having the same confidence except one person – the guy in the mirror.
+That guy has been on that lake so often and fished it so often that he has complete confidence in his decisions and actions.
+Nothing stops you from having the same confidence except one person – the guy in the mirror.

 In all sports, performance is self-fulfilling, according to sports psychologist Dr. Alan Goldberg.
 You always get what you expect.
-In other words, if you have a bad attitude, your fishing will suffer.
+In other words, your fishing will suffer if you have a bad attitude.
 Letting your head get screwed up is one of the biggest mistakes you can make.

 Change your focus to get control over your thoughts.
 Concentrating on things that are out of your control is a common mistake, says Dr. Goldberg.
 Don’t think about how you did last time, your opponent, or the weather.
 You can’t do anything about those things.

 In other words, don’t try picturing yourself winning the tournament or landing a trophy.
 Focus instead on seeing yourself having a good time, being relaxed, and having confidence in your decisions.
-Repeat mantras such as, “I am confident under pressure,” to yourself regularly.
+Repeat “I am confident under pressure” to yourself regularly.

-Remember that negative thoughts are no more real than positive ones.
+Remember, those negative thoughts are no more accurate than positive ones.
 A nightmare can bring you awake in a sweat, heart pounding.
 Your brain alone did that to you, and your brain alone can also have positive results on your physical self.